 Enlarged Prostate Treatment in Topeka, KS

 Transurethral microwave therapy, abbreviated as TUMT, is an outpatient procedure performed by Brad Rupp, MD to relieve patients of symptoms associated with an enlarged prostate.
 This procedure offers several benefits over more traditional treatment methods, such as transurethral resection of the prostate (TURP) and an open prostatectomy.
 Dr. Brad Rupp is a board-certified urologist highly trained in diagnosing and treating men experiencing symptoms related to an enlarged prostate.
 He will take the time to discuss your symptoms and treatment options.
-Call (785) 354-7877 to schedule an appointment in Topeka, KS today!
+Call (785) 354-7877 to schedule an appointment in Topeka, Leavenworth, or Emporia, KS today!

 Why TUMT May Be Necessary

 As men age, it is perfectly normal for them to experience gradual growth in the size of their prostate.
 This is why approximately half of all men over the age of 60 will experience symptoms of an enlarged prostate, which is also often referred to as benign prostatic hyperplasia (BPH).

 Men with BPH are likely to suffer from a variety of urinary dysfunctions and difficulties caused by the increasing pressure that is put onto the bladder, urethra, and other components of the urinary system by the excess prostate tissue.
 Such symptoms typically include:

 - Difficulty starting or stopping the flow of urine when desired

 - Constant feeling of fullness within the bladder

 - Waking at night several times to urinate